bsmith89/longev-mgen/doc/submission.md

 We reconstructed genomes from metagenomes (MAGs) for nine populations of _Muribaculaceae_ to examine what distinguishes species that respond positively to acarbose.
-We found two closely related MAGs (B1-A and B1-B) from one responsive species that both contain a polysaccharide utilization locus with a predicted extracellular alpha-amylase.
+We found two closely related MAGs (B1A and B1B) from one responsive species that both contain a polysaccharide utilization locus with a predicted extracellular &alpha;-amylase.
 <!--
 TODO: Check the following and add if true: "...and these were the only two to posses a predicted OM-localized GH13 domain containing gene product.